Themes of Microbiology

 - Define “codon” and “anticodon.”

-- Identify on which molecules the promoter, the start codon, and the A and P sites appear.
+- Identify the molecule that includes a promoter, start codon, the A and P sites.

 - Indicate how eukaryotic transcription and translation differ from these processes in prokaryotes.